jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: So, then the hot water bottle is the main thing you have to do.
 Because you need to expand those tendons.
 Right now, they're choking everything and will keep compressing.
 And your body will start dissolving its vertebrae to make up for that and it'll start shrinking.
 So, if you put the heat there, that'll allow the tendons to hold the spinal cord together, the column together, to allow them to relax and there'll be space.
 That's the only way you can do it.
 Also, yoga, you know, you can do the spinal twist, whether sitting spinal twist or lying down spinal twist, to make sure that after you use the heat, you know, like you would use a hot water bottle at night, get up in the morning, and do the spinal twist to make sure that everything is stretched while it's still soft, while it's still relaxed.
 And then it will stretch it even more.
 By the time it's night time again, then do it again, stretch before you go to sleep, and then put that hot water bottle on.
 Pardon?

-Q: I have a [unintelligible].
+Q: I have a [unintelligible] pain.

 A: Always do heat first.
-So, [unintelligible].
+So, hang in the warmth.

 Q: That spinal twist is a really important thing to do.

 A: If you go and stretch it when those tendons are not relaxed and soft, it will make them more tense.
 So, as soon as you get off that, they're going to go right back to gripping.
 And they're just going to, sometimes they'll turn off like that and press on the nerve and cause pain.
 So, you've got to put heat first.
 Which is, tendons, when you stretch them, they'll stay stretched and not go right back like a rubber band.

-Q: [unintelligible]
+Q: [unintelligible] my physical therapist who will have me go on heat then I stretch.

 A: Good.
 But is he using a hot heating pad?
 Electric heating pad or what?

-Q: It's a hot pad.
+Q: Hydrometer, or .. it's a hot pad.
 It's in water. [unintelligible]

+Q: He put it in a microwave oven with [unintelligible]

 A: Oh, yeah, radioactive material.
 Not a good thing.